rexresearch

 pore sizes are found in specific regions of the laminated paper

 structure.
-This helps support a sustainable balance of flow versus
+This helps support a sustainable balance of flow

-material, and flow rates then decrease dramatically.
+by insoluble material, and flow rates then decrease

 [0059] The filter may be woven or non-woven.
 It may be comprised